Colon and Rectal Surgery Conferences (All required)

 - GI Tumor Board (last Friday of the month 7-8 a.m.): Interesting/complex patients with GI cancers (Primarily Colon and Rectal Cancers) are presented and discussed in a multidisciplinary conference.
 In attendance are surgeons, gastroenterologists, pathologists, radiologists, oncologists, and radiation oncologists.
 The cases are presented by the colon and rectal resident and the general surgery residents.

-- GI Medicine Conference (every Wednesday 3-4 p.m.): This is an interesting case conference run by the GI medicine service.
+- Inflammatory Disease Center (every Wednesday 3-4 p.m.): This is an interesting case conference run by the GI medicine service.
 On the last Wed of every month a surgical case is presented.
 The fellow will be responsible for half of these presentations.
 He/she will also be expected to attend the conference the other weeks when the topic of the case being presented by the GI service is appropriate.

 - Radiology of the Colon and Rectum